 Laser Height Detection

-- Provides greater accuracy of the container height measurement.
+- Provides greater accuracy of the plastic bottle height measurement.

 - Special setup bottle used to zero the sensor, to the nominal container height.

 Can be used at speeds up to 400-600bpm, depending on the handling, and plastic bottle dimensions.
 A leak inspection system will greatly enhance your production line.
 Read our blog to discover what to look for when it comes to your unique production line and blow molding process.

 ALPS Inspection has been testing empty plastic bottle defects for over 25 years.
 We have seen every type of bottle defect and have engineered solutions to detect and reject impacted containers.
 ALPS Inspection understands the business consequences of defective containers.
 We help you to identify and overcome issues before they reach the consumer with our Feasibility Testing services.